Hilbert space structure of the low energy sector of U(N) quantum Hall ferromagnets and their classical limit: Matrix elements of U(N)-spin collective operators

-For completeness, we shall provide the eigenvalues of the $N$ invariant (Casimir) $U(N)$ operators $C_p$ belonging to the enveloping algebra, whose expression is given by $p$ powers of the operators $S_{ij}$ as \be C_p=S_{i_1,i_2}S_{i_2i_3}\dots S_{i_{p-1}i_p}S_{i_pi_1}, \; p=1,\dots,N,\ee where sum on repeated indices is understood.
+For completeness, we shall provide the eigenvalues of the $N$ invariant (Casimir) $\rmu(N)$ operators $C_p$ belonging to the enveloping algebra, whose expression is given by $p$ powers of the operators $S_{ij}$ as \be C_p=S_{i_1,i_2}S_{i_2i_3}\dots S_{i_{p-1}i_p}S_{i_pi_1}, \; p=1,\dots,N, \ee where sum on repeated indices is understood.
 That is, $C_p$ is of degree $p$.
-We have already argued that $C_1|\mb\ra=\bar{m}_N|\mb\ra$ with $\bar{m}_N=\sum_{i=1}^N m_{iN}=M\lambda$ for $m_N=[\lambda^M,0^{N-M}]$.
-The quadratic Casimir operator $C_2$ plays a fundamental role as the $SU(N)$ invariant part of the FQHE Hamiltonian and we shall pay special attention on it.
-The eigenvalues of $C_p$ on the carrier Hilbert space ${\cal H}_{m_N}(\mathbb{G}^N_M)$ of HW $m_N$ are given in \cite{Barut} and they are constructed as follows.
+We have already argued that $C_1|\mb\ra=\bar{m}_N|\mb\ra$ with $\bar{m}_N=\sum_{i=1}^N m_{iN}$.
+For $m_N=[\flux^M,0^{N-M}]$, the $C_1$ eigenvalue is $\bar{m}_N=M\flux=P$ the total number of particles.
+The eigenvalues of $C_p$ on the carrier Hilbert space of $m_N$ are given in \cite{Barut} and they are constructed as follows.
 Let $B$ a $N\times N$ square matrix with entries